BSRRangesh/kata-java/README.md

   4. Run the application:
       **mvn spring-boot:run**

- src/main/resources/data.sql - Has the initial setup to create few entries into BOOKS Table and same will be used to display in UI.
+ H2 in memory database is used store records in the database. src/main/resources/data.sql - Has the initial setup to create few entries into BOOKS Table and same will be used to display in UI.